 Athens Riviera Boat Hire: With or Without a Skipper

-If you have experience you don’t necessarily have to hire the skipper even, only their boat, but for me that would detract from the relaxation aspect a little.
+If you have the experience, you don’t necessarily have to hire the skipper, only their boat, but personally that would detract from the relaxation aspect a little.

 By hiring a skipper, not only will you benefit from the experience of being within the haven of a lesser-known spot of the city, but also you’ll be aiding the local economy and helping the sailing community in tourism thrive.